DiRenzoM/functional-guide-to-apis/README.md

 ![postman](img/postman.PNG)

 As we can see above, the body of the PUT request was filled out with an `id`, `title`, `body`, and `userId`.
 The header was also filled in accord with the specifications of the documentation.
-As a result, on the bottom third of the Postman screen, we receive in JSON the id of the updated entry after a brief 294 millisecond wait.
+As a result, on the bottom third of the Postman screen, we received a `200 OK` response with the JSON id of the updated entry after a brief 294 millisecond wait.

 ## How do I know if an API exists?